Thank you for taking the time to correct a hazard!

 For the name(s) of supplier(s) who sell first-aid kits and supplies at a discounted rate for McGill staff and students, see our page on ordering supplies.

 Concerned about a construction or renovation project taking place in your area?
-Contact Facilities Development at 4555 and ask to be put in touch with the manager for the project or check the Facilities Management & Ancillary Services website
+Contact Facilities Management & Ancillary Services (FMAS) at 4555 or fcc.fod [at] mcgill.ca (email the Facilities Call Centre )and ask to be put in touch with the Project Manager or Supervisor for the project.

 Please take a few moments to fill in the indoor air quality form available in the forms section and forward it to Environmental Health and Safety.
 This will provide useful background information to assist in investigating the problem.